teo-tsirpanis/Covarsky/docs/errors-and-warnings.md

 ### Type `{TypeName}`'s parameter `{GenericParameterName}` is already variant and Covarsky will not change it.

 Covarsky found an attribute on a generic type parameter that is already co(tra)variant.
+This parameter's variance will not be changed.

 This warning will be raised even if the parameter's variance matches the attribute (for example `CovariantOut` being applied on an already covariant parameter).